This page contains affiliate links

 Family Search has transcriptions for a proportion of parish registers entries for births and marriages.
 These are two large collections and are not organized into counties.
 They are: Scotland Births and Baptisms, 1564-1950 and Scotland Marriages, 1561-1910.

-FindMyPast also have the same two collections from Family Search; Scotland Births & Baptisms 1564-1950 and Scotland Marriages 1561-1910 .
-In addition, they also hold the following (incomplete) collections: Non-Old Parish Registers Vital Records 1647-1875 , Scotland Roman Catholic Parish Baptisms , Scotland Roman Catholic Parish Burials and Scotland Roman Catholic Parish Marriages .
+FindMyPast also has the Baptism collection from Family Search; Scotland, Parish Births & Baptisms 1564-1929.
+In addition, they also hold the following (incomplete) collections: Scotland Roman Catholic Parish Baptisms , Scotland Roman Catholic Parish Burials and Scotland Roman Catholic Parish Marriages .

 The Genealogist has a small collection of Scottish parish register transcriptions: Scottish Records.